sebastian-zieba/PACMAN/docs/source/before_running.rst

 Before we can run ``PACMAN``, we need to create a run directory.

 All PACMAN outputs will be stored inside this directory.
-For the analysis of the GJ 1214 data, we use the following directory structure:
+For the analysis of the GJ 1214 data, we will use the following directory structure:

 ::